Rover vs Wag, Plus 4 Other Apps to Start a Dog-Walking Side Gig

 That growth can, in part, be attributed to the rise in pet-sitting and dog-walking apps to hit the market in recent years.

-We took a look at the top pet-service apps — zeroing in on the two most popular, Rover vs Wag — scoured their reviews and considered other factors like available locations, pay and more to help narrow down which app is right for your next side gig.
+We took a look at the top pet-service apps — zeroing in on the two most popular, Rover vs Wag — scoured their reviews and considered other factors like available locations, pay and more to help narrow down which app is right for your next side hustle.

 Rover vs Wag — The Ultimate Pet-Sitting Showdown